Goals

 4

-Sell carbon credits generated by The Soil Center as supply chain insets to offset emissions associated with growing our fruit by 2028.
+Sell carbon credits as supply chain insets to offset emissions associated with growing our fruit by 2028.

 • Regenerative practices pull carbon from the air and store it in the soil

-• Verra-verified carbon credits generated at The Soil Center
+• Verra-verified carbon credits generated through The Soil Center project

 • Credits are insets when sold within the supply chain, promoting collaboration and helping partners to decarbonize